binhrobles/rusty-bikes/README.md

 n2   FK to Node
 way
 PRIMARY KEY (n1, n2, wayId)

+Tags (one for Nodes, one for Ways, because of possibly colliding IDs)
+---
+id
+key
+value
+PRIMARY KEY (id, key)
 ```

 A primitive first run, with non-duplicated Segments, on `../osm-data/nyc_bk_highways_no_footways.geom.json` results in: